nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - `<TEAM_INDEX>` is the index of a team shown on the team list of the Ui.
 If there is no team at the given index, the command will throw an error.
 This field is required.
 - `[<TEAM_INDEX> ...]` is/are additional teams that the user wants to add/remove a person to/from.
 For example, user can input `remove_from_team 1 1 2 3`, and this will remove the person at index 1 from the teams at index 1, 2, and 3.
 The additional team(s) are optional.

+### Long Fields support

+#### Person fields and team fields
+Fields that are too long and are cut off by the Ui are to be truncated and indicated with ellipses.

+- _E.g._ if a person name is "Salvador Felipe Jacinto Dalí y Domenech" and cannot be displayed fully, the Ui should replace it with "Salvador Felipe Jac...", with the ellipses ending at the cut-off.

+- Users should also be able to view the full length of the field by hovering their mouse over that particular field.
+- Same goes for tags, if the tags of a contact/team takes up more than two rows, the remained will be hidden, and an indicator will appear to show how many tags are hidden
+- _E.g._ A contact with 230 tags may only have 14 tags shown on the Ui, and at the end of the displayed tag a text `"... +216"` will indicate that they have 216 more tags that are hidden.

+#### Tags (Skill tags, team tags, person tags)
+Tags that are longer than 20 characters to be truncated on the Ui.
+Users can then hover their mouse over it to see the full tag.

+- _E.g._ The Tag "Grandmaster in Witchcraft and Wizardry" will appear as "Grandmaster in Witch..." on the Ui.